myracheng/bread/README.md

 Hi!
 Here are some of the things I've baked and the narratives surrounding them.
 Asterisks denote recipes I would make again (and again and again).

-My tenets
+### Values
-- slow down and maximize resting (allowing time for flavor development)
+- Slow down and maximize resting; allow time for flavor development
-- minimize waste (use up random ingredients that have been lying around)
+- Minimize waste (use up random ingredients that have been lying around), bowl-washing and sifting
-- chuck everything in the bread machine, pizza dough setting.
+- Pizza dough setting in bread machine
-- minimize bowl-washing and sifting
-- value taste over looks
-- reduce the sugar
-- go nuts, add nuts
-- follow intuition over precise measurements
+- Taste over looks, intuition over precise measurements
+- Less sugar, more nuts
-- question, explore, and develop origins and narratives of recipes
+- Question, explore, and develop origins and narratives

 ## Bread
 **Dec 23, 2020**: Peter Reinhart's 100% WW sandwich bread, Artisan Breads Everyday